 <> Real-Time-Strategy mixed with Action-Roll-Play-Game and Powered by Unity Engine

-<> Three powerful factions, each with 5 - 7 playable Commander and their unique powers
+<> Three powerful factions, each with 5 - 7 playable Commanders, unique powers and gameplay

-<> Third-Person-Control of your Commander
+<> Take 3rd-Person-Control of your Commander

 <> Easy to learn, hard to master